NEET/JEE Coaching Scholarship

 Answer:

-Improper disposal of waste a curse to environment.
+Improper disposal of waste is a curse to the environment.
 Disposal means ‘to get rid of’.
 Improper disposal of waste adds pollutants to the environment.
 It can cause harm to human, animal and plant health as it pollutes the air, water and soil.
 So the entire food chain is affected.
 Improper waste disposal often contaminates groundwater supplies, lakes, ponds, rivers etc.

 Question:23